aws-samples/emr-on-eks-hudi-iceberg-delta/README.md

-## EMR on EKS quick start for Apache Hudi, Apache Iceberg and Delta Lake
+## Quick start for Apache Hudi, Apache Iceberg and Delta Lake with EMR on EKS

 This repository holds sample code for the blog: Get a quick start with Apache Hudi, Apache Iceberg and Delta Lake with EMR on EKS.
 It gets you familiar with three transactonal storage frameworks in a real world use case.
 For the demo purpose, we will show you how to ETL incremental data changes in Data Lake by implementing [Slowly Changing Dimension Type 2 (SCD2)](https://docs.oracle.com/cd/E41507_01/epm91pbr3/eng/epm/phcw/concept_UnderstandingSlowlyChangingDimensions-405719.html), then deploy with Amazon EMR on Amazon EKS.